 The Process

 In anticipation of these recommendations, the R.I.D.E.
 2020 project launched with an analysis of existing system conditions, a non-rider and voter survey within Pulaski County, a series of 15 meetings with various stakeholders and the general public in January 2020, and establishment and discussion of network design guidelines.
-With this information, a transit network plan for cost-neutral recommendations was drafted and discussed with the METRO Board of Directors and various stakeholders in June, and these are the recommendations were presented to the public in July.
+With this information, a transit network plan for cost-neutral recommendations was drafted and discussed with the METRO Board of Directors and various stakeholders in June 2020, and these are the recommendations were presented to the public in July 2020.

 Related to the R.I.D.E.
-2020 transit network cost-neutral design is the METRO funding partner contribution formula, which was established in 1986 and has unintended consequences for the overall design of the network today.
-The interlocal agreement that created the agency in 1986 dictates that any service miles within the system must stay within the jurisdiction that funds them.
+2020 transit network cost-neutral design was the former METRO funding partner contribution formula, which was established in 1986 and had unintended consequences for the overall design of the network today.
+The interlocal agreement that created the agency in 1986 dictated that any service miles within the system must stay within the jurisdiction that funds them.
 For example, up until a recent approved change, service miles could not be added in the City of Little Rock without removing service miles from another Little Rock location.
 In other words, the agency could not add service miles to one jurisdiction by removing them from another jurisdiction.
 (Moving service miles from one jurisdiction to another could also be achieved with establishment of a dedicated public transit funding source, which is outside of the agency’s control.)
 To address this funding challenge, the R.I.D.E.
-2020 project also delivered a funding formula recommendation that stabilized funding partner contributions in the event of recommended service changes from year to year, recognizes the benefit of transit service to the funding jurisdiction, promotes regional growth and protects fixed expenses from service fluctuations.
+2020 project also delivered a funding formula recommendation that stabilizes funding partner contributions in the event of recommended service changes from year to year, recognizes the benefit of transit service to the funding jurisdiction, promotes regional growth and protects fixed expenses from service fluctuations.

 Especially during the coronavirus pandemic, when METRO is experiencing an unprecedented number of employee absences and is taking extraordinary precautions to protect public health, a new long-term funding formula recommendation was needed to adequately plan for future public transit service.
 In anticipation of reduced city, county and state revenues during the pandemic, METRO is moving forward with cost-neutral service change recommendations, while using the models based on additional funding to plan for future service.